-[2] The respondent, the Canada Border Services Agency (Agency), alleges that on September 8, 2009, at the Macdonald-Cartier International Airport in Ottawa, Ontario, the applicant, Mr. Wu, imported unfertilized eggs into Canada from China, a country from which it is unlawful to import eggs unless proper documentation is secured for such importation, contrary to paragraph 34(2)(a) of the Health of Animals Regulations.

-- [3] The Tribunal must determine - whether the Agency has established all the elements required to support the impugned Notice of Violation; and - particularly, if Mr. Wu, the person named in the Notice of Violation, as opposed to some other family member, was the individual who imported the eggs into Canada.
+- [2] The respondent, the Canada Border Services Agency (Agency), alleges that on September 8, 2009, at the Macdonald-Cartier International Airport in Ottawa, Ontario, the applicant, Mr. Wu, imported meat products into Canada from China, a country from which it is unlawful to import meat products unless proper documentation is secured for such importation, contrary to section 40 of the Health of Animals Regulations. - [3] The Tribunal must determine: - whether the Agency has established all the elements required to support the impugned Notice of Violation; and - particularly, if Mr. Wu, the person named in the Notice of Violation, as opposed to some other family member, was the individual who imported the meat products into Canada.